Paul Rabil: Premier Lacrosse League

 Rabil co-founded the PLL in 2018 with his brother Mike Rabil.
-At the time of inception, the league was funded and backed by an investment group consisting of Joe Tsai Sports, The Chernin Group, Arctos Sports Partners, Brett Jefferson Holdings, The Raine Group, and other sports investing groups.
+At the time of inception, the league was funded and backed by an investment group consisting of Joe Tsai Sports, The Chernin Group, Arctos Partners, Brett Jefferson Holdings, The Raine Group, and other sports investing groups.
 The Rabil brothers created the league with the hopes of pushing for higher wages and benefits for lacrosse players.
 At that time, Paul was among the handful of players who could earn a decent income through lacrosse, thanks to his social media following and several endorsement deals.
 Nonetheless, the Rabil brothers aspired to empower lacrosse players to turn the game into a viable profession and pursue it as a full-time career.

 The league's first season began on June 1, 2019, with 6 teams taking part in the league.
 As well as being the founder of the league, Paul Rabil began his playing career in the PLL with Atlas Lacrosse Club.
 Rabil was traded to the Boston Cannons in 2021 alongside a sixth overall pick in the 2021 Entry Draft in exchange for a ninth overall pick in the 2021 Entry Draft, the eighth overall pick in the 2021 College Draft, and a first-round pick in the 2022 College Draft.
 Rabil finished his final season of play with the Boston Cannon in 2021 as he retired from the PLL after the season.
 Rabil attributed his retirement as a player to his desire to focus on the business side of the PLL and to continue building the league as well as his numerous other business ventures.